w3cdotorg/uv-tools/README.md

 # Important note

-This project has been transferred over [to this repository][newsite].
+This project has been transferred over [to this repository](https://github.com/capULB/uv-tools/).

 # Université Virtuelle Tool Guide